Answered By: Curtin Library Last Updated: Oct 31, 2018 Views: 58

-No. The Australian Copyright Act only permits "format shifting" from a physical copy (e.g. VHS) to electronic format for "private or domestic use".
+No. The Australian Copyright Act only permits "format shifting" from a physical copy (e.g. DVD) to electronic format for "private or domestic use".
 Screening the copy to students is not considered "private or domestic use".

-As an alternative you may use online videos from the Library Collection as these are governed by Licence Agreements which permit educational use - for more information see the Library's Online Videos LibGuide.
+As an alternative you may use online videos from the Library Collection as these are governed by Licence Agreements which permit educational use - for more information see the Library's Online Videos' LibGuide.